Refined drive, well built, lovely interior, plenty of space

 Facelifted touchscreen infotainment is a downgrade, no hybrid option

 Audi’s smallest estate, and its heartland family car until all those crossovers came along and stole its thunder.
 The A4 Avant is Audi’s answer to the BMW 3 Series Touring, Mercedes-Benz C-Class Estate and Volvo V60.
 It’s based on the VW Group's MLB platform.

-But the estate – or ‘Avant’ – is the one you want because it’s miles more practical and, we think, better looking.
+Launched in 2015 but comprehensively updated in 2019, the estate – or ‘Avant’ – is the one you want because it’s miles more practical than the saloon and, we think, better looking.
 You want it over the Q5 SUV, too, because it’s cheaper, more compact but just as practical, more economical and better to drive.
 Just as all estates are versus the SUVs/crossovers everyone seems to buy instead.

 Our choice from the range

 Easy on the eye, exemplifying German build quality and pleasing enough to drive, the Audi A4 Avant has plenty of appeal.

 As people who enjoy driving our money would go on the BMW 3 Series Touring, but that’s no sleight on the A4 which remains as well-judged as the day it was launched and one which nails its brief completely.